Born and raised in Corpus Christi, Kailey Hamauei currently resides in Germany. More about Kailey at the end of this section.

 read more great writing like this in Corpus Christi Writers 2018: An Anthology

-Kenneth Bennight is a husband, father, lawyer, former Marine, and native Texan, and the grandfather of the cutest little boy on the face of the Earth.
+Kenneth Bennight was a husband, father, lawyer, former Marine, and native Texan, and the grandfather of the cutest little boy on the face of the Earth.
 Kenneth grew up in Corpus Christi and graduated from Ray High School.
-He now resides in San Antonio, Texas, and is the author of the hard-boiled Nacho Perez stories, Nacho Perez, Private Eye and The Truth Shall Make You Dead.
+He resided in San Antonio, Texas, and is the author of the hard-boiled Nacho Perez stories, Nacho Perez, Private Eye and The Truth Shall Make You Dead.
 Those stories and others are available on Amazon.

 Ken Diercouff is retired from laboratory work.
 He lives with his wife, Monica, in Corpus Christi.
 He has lived here for eight years.
 He enjoys reading, barbequing and fishing.
 He and his wife visit their children and grandchildren across the country as they can.

 A little too much salt.
 Surely too sweet.
 This wasn’t the best margarita I’ve ever had, and it certainly wouldn’t be the last.
 Why do they have to mess with the best drink in the world?
 But no complaints today.
 How could anyone diminish a day spent floating and in this iconic sulfur pool, the toasty rays piercing the very thin autumn air of Colorado.
 They tingled my peachy, office-white skin.
 After another methodical stir, I killed the drink.
 One more?
 Sheila and I used to share a float, not a care in the world, having a few too many of these.
 It was a green turtle float built for two.
 We would huddle together, staring off in the horizon, mountain peaks etching the tapestry.
 Her head rested softly on my shoulder.